 “And can we put one on the ceiling, too?
-Ideally with me in the middle and a host of angels.
+Ideally with me in the middle.
+With a host of angels.
 And Gods.
 And laurel wreaths.
 Lots of laurel wreaths.”

-“You think it too much?” (moves hand to sword hilt)
+“You think it too much?”
+(Eugene moves hand to sword hilt)

-Many parts of the palace are now modern gallery rooms, but with some notable exceptions.
+Many parts of the palace are now modern-style gallery rooms, but with some notable exceptions…

 So the grand staircase is, well, pretty grand: a huge wide stone staircase with stucco martial reliefs and giant iron-wrought lamps that would have greeted visitors as they arrived in their carriages.

-There’s a also a small chapel which you can see while walking round the Baroque art collection.
+There’s a also a small chapel which you can see while walking round the Klimt part of the collection.

-- Lockers (take a €1 or €2 coin) and toilets are downstairs, or you can leave things at a manned cloakroom on the ground floor
+- Lockers (you need a €1 or €2 coin) and toilets are downstairs, or you can leave your things at a staffed cloakroom on the ground floor

-- There’s a shop and temporary exhibition area to your left and the medieval masterpieces to your right
+- Once inside, there’s a shop, history exhibition, temporary exhibition and café to your left and the medieval masterpieces to your right

 - Go ahead and up the stairs for the Marble Hall and the main permanent collections

-- Without wishing to sound strange, it’s worth a trip to the toilets: they have elegant Villeroy and Boch porcelain sinks and piped period music!
+- Without wishing to sound strange, it’s worth a trip to the toilets: they have elegant Villeroy and Boch porcelain sinks!